 Procedure:

-Receipt and Accessioning of Specimens: (Accessioner)
+Receipt of Specimens:

-Specimens are delivered to the Recieving area.
+Specimens are delivered to the Receiving area.

-Requisitions and specimens are triaged upon receipt.
-Stats are separated and processed first.
+Requisitions and specimens are triaged upon receipt by Receiving staff.
+Stats and Priority specimens are separated and processed first.

-NOTE: Each requisition is completely processed before proceeding to the next requisition.
-This includes verification of order, registration of test order and labeling of specimens.
+Note: Each requisition is completely processed before proceeding to the next requisition.
+This includes verification of order, and registration of test order.

 Each order is checked individually to ensure that:

 Specimen information matches the information on the requisition.

 A correct specimen is submitted for each test requested.

 The complete name, DOB, physician signature, and diagnosis are present.

-NOTE: Requisitions with the following criteria cannot be registered with outreach.
+Note: Requisitions with the following criteria cannot be registered with outreach.
 Forward the requisitions to the lab registrar or admitting.

 Missing DOB,

 Patient is not in the Meditech system,

 Provider is not in the Meditech system.

+Accessioning of Specimens

-Enter patient and test orders in Meditech via the outreach module:
+Enter patient and test orders in Meditech via Outreach Module:

-Select Lab module.

-Select Outreach routine.
+Select 36.
+Outreach routine.

-Option #10 Requisition
+Option 10.
+Requisition.

-Option #10 Requisition
+Option 10.
+Requisition.

-Req. # N = New
+In the Req # field type N for New.

+In the Bill Type field .

-Bill Type – Enter “P” for SDO
+Enter P for Patient.

-Enter “C” for Client
+Enter C for Client.

 Note: Selecting the correct bill type is imperative for correct billing.
 Be sure that the “Bill To”field automatically fills in with the client mnemonics.

-Sub Dr = Doctors name (F 9 for look-up)
+In the Sub Dr field type N\first three letters of the provider’s last name and F 9 for look-up.

-Patients full name
+In the Name field, type the Patient’s Full Name.

-Date Of Birth (if there is no DOB give requisition to admitting)
+In the DOB field type the patients 8 digit date of birth (if there is no DOB give requisition to admitting).
+Age- defaults.

-Age- defaults from date of birth

-Sex- M or F
+In the Sex field type M for Male or F for female.

-Medical Record-review Master Patient Index [MPI] for previous visit.
-History:
+Pressing the ENTER key while in the Medical Record field will automatically bring up the Master Patient Index (MPI).

-If patient name and DOB match select patient.
-If available, social security number can be used as an additional identifier.
+If the Patient Name and Date of Birth match Select the patient.
+If available, the social security number can be used as an additional identifier.

+Note: Verify the patient does not already have an X# for the date of entry.
+If the patient already has an X#, use this account number and enter the requisition according to the Accessioning Procedure.

-If the system states “Medical Record name is different from name on req, Continue?” there may be a discrepancy with an initial, etc. Enter “Y”, press “Enter” twice.
-Enter “C” for copy the medical record.
-NEVER UPDATE THE MEDICAL RECORD.
+If the system states Medical Record name is different from name on the req, Continue?
+There may be a discrepancy with an initial, ect.
+Enter Y, press ENTER twice.

+Type C for Copy the Medical Record.

+NEVER UPDATE THE MEDICAL RECORD

-If no match is found, the medical record field defaults to “NEW”.
+Note: If no match is found, the medical record field defaults to NEW.
+The requisition will have to go through the Registration process.

 Note: Selecting the correct patient is critical to preserving the integrity of patient’s medical record.
 If you are unsure about which record to choose, contact admitting for assistance.

-Location – “SDO” for specimen drop-off.

-* Choose F9 for clients and select the appropriate location, (e.g. For Catlin, mnemonic FW-CATLIN)
+In the Location field enter the location the specimen originated from.
+Choose F9 for clients and select the appropriate location, (e.g. For Catlin, mnemonic FW-CATLIN).
+SDO (specimen drop off) is the default location.

-* Draw station locations must be entered, (e.g. Corinth SDOAR).

 Note: Selecting the correct location is imperative for proper delivery of reports.